exosite-ready/er_sdk/README.md

-Exosite Ready SDK
+ExositeReady SDK
 ----------------------------------------------------------------------------------------

  Overview
 ============

-The Exosite Ready SDK is a collection of software modules that allows to easily compile modular Exosite Client software for various HW platforms supported by Exosite.
+The ExositeReady SDK is a collection of software modules that allows to easily compile modular Exosite Client software for various HW platforms supported by Exosite.
 It has built-in support for various network protocols and to provide flexible access to the Exosite services.

-The Exosite Ready SDK is ideal for the embedded environments.
+The ExositeReady SDK is ideal for the embedded environments.

 Features
 ---------